karrot-dev/karrot-frontend/server-configs/README.md

 ## Useful commands on server

-Start 3 workers:
+Start the service:
 ```
+systemctl start foodsaving-world-channels-daphne.server
 ```

+Note: it will start 3 workers if they are not already running (will not stop them though if you stop daphne).

-Watch logs for a service
+Watch logs for a service:

 ```
 journalctl -f -u foodsaving-world-channels-daphne.service